Interview Analysis

 Interview Analysis:

-• Does not automatically validate your model
+• Does not automatically validate your ideas

-• Does not replace judgment
+• Does not replace your judgment

 Decision Workflows